-Where are the Forest Legacy Areas in Mississippi and what are the priorities within each?
+Where are the Forest Legacy Areas in Mississippi?

-Three FLAs are defined in Mississippi: Southeast, Central and Northeast Forest Legacy Areas.
-Properties nominated for FLP must fall within the boundary of one of these three areas to be considered, and the forested tracts must meet the state and national program objectives.
+Three FLAs are defined in Mississippi: Southeast, Central and North Forest Legacy Areas.
+Properties nominated for FLP must fall within a FLA to be considered and must meet the state and national program objectives.
 The following is a map of each FLA and a list of the conservation priorities, important public lands and threats to forests in each area.
-FLAs were identified based on many factors including the habitat diversity, types of natural forest communities in each area, significant past and projected increases in human population and recent conversion of forestland to other uses.